The Effect Of Covid-19 On The Big 5 Industries

 On the other end, several retail outlets or D2C companies are opting for simpler channels of communication to reach out to the public.
 As people are inching away from physically visiting the store.

 With channels like WhatsApp, customers can sit at home, place the order, and expect a contactless delivery.

-Because of the current recession, people are redirecting most of their spending towards essentials.
+Because of the current recession, people are redirecting most of their spending on essentials.

 There was a sharp increase in food, healthcare products, household staples, and pet supplies, over the past few months.

 Speaking of essentials, companies like Etsy, Nykaa, Myntra, etc. are selling COVID-19 specific protective gear on their platform along with their regularly sold items.